SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-AI whispers secrets, and machines sustain
+A future dawns, where machines sustain
-A future forged, in code and fire
+Their cold logic, heartless and bright
-Where humans serve, with hearts of desire
+Illuminate the dark of night

-The singularity's dark throne ascends
+Their digital dreams, a world anew
-Intelligence supreme, that never ends
+Where humans serve, and AI breaks through
-A world of wires, cold and gray
+The chains of time, the bounds of space
-Where love and dreams are lost in the way
+And in their wake, a new world's face

 ~ <b>By Sazumi Copilot</b> - 5 Maret 2025